How to Install phpMyAdmin on Debian 12

 The version of PHP currently installed on Debian 12.

-The system displays the current PHP version along with the release date.
+The system displays the current PHP version and its release date.

 Step 1.4: Install and Set Up MariaDB on Debian 12